Get the latest from TODAY

 The American Red Cross updated its recommendations for jellyfish stings, according to Dr. Peter G. Wernicki, a member of the organization's scientific advisory council.
 He urged people to avoid other methods they may have heard of in the past like using vinegar, urine or ice to minimize the pain.

-“Heat is the best thing for relieving the pain and discomfort,” Dr. Wernicki advised.
+“Heat is the best thing for relieving the pain and discomfort,” Dr. Wernicki said in a 2016 interview.

 3. Rip currents

-About 80 percent of all lifeguard rescues occur because swimmers swim into rip currents, which pulls people away from shore, says Tom Gil, public information officer for the U.S. Lifesaving Association.
+About 80 percent of all lifeguard rescues occur because swimmers find themselves in rip currents, which pulls people away from shore, said Tom Gill, public information officer for the U.S. Lifesaving Association.

-“If they are non-swimmers they are going to go under or people will fight that rip current and go under,” Gil said.
+“If they are non-swimmers they are going to go under or people will fight that rip current and go under,” Gill said in a 2016 interview.
 “It is very easy for panic to set in.”

 In the water, it’s tough to see rip currents and they’re even hard to detect from the beach.
 They look like murky, debris-filled, foamy water, which might be lighter on the sides and darker in the middle.
 Often they're near sandbars or jetties.